 The Impact of Trade Wars on Global Economy

 Trade wars can have significant implications for the global economy.
-As countries increase tariffs and impose trade barriers, the cost of imported goods rises, leading to higher prices for consumers.
+As countries increase tariffs and impose trade barriers, the cost of imported goods rises, resulting in a higher price for consumers, who end up paying more for these goods.
+Tariffs are a tax paid by importers, and this cost is often passed on to consumers.
+In addition to protecting domestic industries, tariffs can also generate revenue for the government.
 This can fuel inflation and reduce purchasing power, affecting households’ disposable income and overall economic growth.
 Additionally, trade wars disrupt global supply chains, as businesses face uncertainty and higher costs associated with importing and exporting goods.

 The negative effects of trade wars extend beyond individual countries.
 The interconnectedness of the global economy means that disruptions in one market can have ripple effects across the world.
 Industries that rely on international trade, such as automotive, technology, and agriculture, often suffer the most.
 Trade wars can result in job losses, reduced investment, and overall economic instability, as countries become increasingly isolated and protectionist.